 Srivilliputhur Wildlife Sanctuary

-The Grizzled Squirrel Wildlife Sanctuary also known as Srivilliputhur Wildlife Sanctuary is located mostly in Virudhunagar district and partly in Madurai district.
-The sanctuary is bounded by Andipatti hills to the north, Tirunelveli district to the south, Srivilliputhur and Rajapalayam towns to the east and Theni district to the west.
-This sanctuary shares borders with Periyar Tiger Reserve on the South western side, Megamalai Reserve Forest on the North western side and Sivagiri Reserve Forest on to the Southern side.
+The Grizzled Squirrel Wildlife Sanctuary, also known as the Srivilliputhur Wildlife Sanctuary, lies predominantly in Virudhunagar District and partly in Madurai District.
+Notably, the sanctuary stretches across the eastern slopes of the Western Ghats, thereby enjoying a strategic ecological location.
+It is bounded by the Andipatti Hills to the north, Tirunelveli District to the south, Srivilliputhur and Rajapalayam towns to the east, and Theni District to the west.

 The Sanctuary – Nature’s Treasure Trove